mcauser/awesome-micropython/readme.md

 #### Pressure

-* [ms5803-micropython](https://github.com/minyiky/ms5803-micropython) - A micropython implimentation of the driver for an MS5803 pressure & temperature sensor.
+* [ms5803-micropython](https://github.com/minyiky/ms5803-micropython) - A MicroPython implementation of the driver for an MS5803 pressure & temperature sensor.
 * [MPL3115A2_MicroPython](https://github.com/PinsonJonas/MPL3115A2_MicroPython) - MicroPython library for the MPL3115A2 Altimeter.

 #### Proximity

-* [uPy_APDS9960](https://github.com/rlangoy/uPy_APDS9960) - MicroPython proximitiy library for esp8266 using APDS9960.
+* [uPy_APDS9960](https://github.com/rlangoy/uPy_APDS9960) - MicroPython proximity library for esp8266 using APDS9960.

 #### Radiation